23004027/Exp-02-Implementation-of-Half-Adder-and-Full-Adder-circuit/README.md

-# Exp-03-Implementation-of-Half-Adder-and-Full-Adder-circuit
+# Exp 03 Implementation of Half Adder and Full Adder circuit
-# BY: VIGNESH.V
+# BY:VIGNESH.V
-# REGISTER NUMBER : 23004027
+# REGISTER NUMBER:23004027

-# Implementation-of-Half-Adder-and-Full-Adder-circuit
 ### AIM:
 To design a half adder and full adder circuit and verify its truth table in Quartus using Verilog programming.